Gapped momentum states: Sine-Gordon model

 These two dispersion relations are shown in Figure \ref{sgfig}, illustrating the energy gap for fast waves and momentum gap for slow waves.
 This graph is very similar to Figure 1 discussed in the Introduction.

 In our earlier discussion of GMS in liquids, we have seen that increasing dissipation promotes the gap in $k$-space.
 If the mass term is present, increasing dissipation first reduces the mass gap, eventually zeroes it and subsequently opens up the gap in $k$-space.
-In the SGE, nonlinearity acts differently for fast and slow waves: increasing nonlinearity reduces the energy gap for fast waves and $k$-gap for slow waves.
+Interestingly, nonlinearity acts differently for fast and slow waves in the Sine-Gordon model: increasing nonlinearity reduces the energy gap for fast waves and $k$-gap for slow waves.
 More specifically, the dispersion for fast waves becomes the same as for the Klein-Gordon equation obtainable from (\ref{sg}) by $\sin\phi\rightarrow\phi$, with the maximal frequency gap.
 Increasing nonlinearity reduces the frequency gap and yields $\omega=k$ in the strongly nonlinear case.
 For slow waves, weak non-linearity gives large $k$-gap in Figure \ref{sgfig}.
 Increasing nonlinearity reduces the $k$-gap and yields $\omega=k$ in the strongly nonlinear case \cite{kosevich}.

 We recall that our previous discussion of liquids identified dissipation and relaxation processes as essential ingredients of GMS.
-On the other hand, GMS and their evolution in the SGE model emerge solely from the nonlinearity of the SGE equation rather than from an explicit presence of dissipation and relaxation.
+On the other hand, GMS and their evolution in the Sine-Gorodn model emerge solely from the nonlinearity of the SGE equation rather than from an explicit presence of dissipation and relaxation.